 The cutting is easy as long as you keep the root intact.
 Don’t cut all the way through!
 Try to keep the cuts similar in size so they cook evenly.
 The second is to soak it in cold water to let the petals bloom and separate on their own instead of forcing it.

-- Soak the onion in ice water for 2 hours.
+- Ice Bath.
+In a large bowl, soak the onion in ice water for 2 hours.
 This lets is separate naturally instead of forcing it and possibly breaking off the petals.

 Or buy a blooming onion cutter.
 This allows you to core out the center even though it isn’t necessary.